Transcendent-Tapir/Spectral-Sleuths/index.md

 While investigators may have some abilities out of the norm, such as the ability to sense magic, commune with spirits, or ward a room, they are still mortal, and their powers would be very limited.

-Inspirations include X-files, Old Gods of Appalachia, SCP, Liminal Horror, Monster of the Week, The Magnus Archives, Phasmophobia, and The Dead Files
+Inspirations include X-files, Old Gods of Appalachia, SCP, Liminal Horror, Monster of the Week, The Magnus Archives, Supernatural, Phasmophobia, and The Dead Files

 The reason for investigation could be a number of things, such as